andy-byers/CalicoDB/doc/design.md

 See [`fake_env.h`](../utils/fake_env.h) for an example that stores the database files in memory for test reproducibility.

 ### Pager
-The pager module provides in-memory caching for database pages read by the `Env`.
+The pager layer uses an `Env` to provide access to the database file in fixed-size chunks, called pages.
+Pages are the basic unit of I/O for a CalicoDB database, and are fixed at 4096 bytes.
+When a database is opened, the pager will allocate a large buffer to hold database pages read from disk.
+The buffer slot assignment is coordinated using a simple LRU cache.

 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.
 In this design, the pager is never allowed to write directly to the database file.
 Instead, modified pages are flushed to the WAL on commit or eviction from the cache.

 ### Tree
-CalicoDB trees are similar to index B-trees in SQLite3.
+As mentioned earlier, CalicoDB uses B<sup>+</sup>-trees, hereafter called trees, to store records on disk.
 Every tree is rooted on some database page, called its root page.
 The tree that is rooted on the first database page is called the schema tree.
-It is used to store a name-to-root mapping for the other trees, if any exist.
+The schema tree is used to maintain a name-to-root mapping for the other trees, if any exist.
 Additional trees will be rooted on pages after the second database page, which is always a pointer map page (see [Pointer Map](#pointer-map)).
 Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.
 Merges/rotations are performed when a node has become totally empty.

+Tree nodes can be 1 of 2 types: internal or external.
+External nodes store records (key-value pairs) sorted by key.
+They are arranged as a doubly-linked list, with the leftmost node containing the smallest keys.
+The external nodes in a tree can be thought of as a single sorted array of records, split up over multiple pages.
+This makes sequential and reverse sequential scans very fast.
+We just walk the linked list of external nodes, iterating through each node in order.
+Importantly, searching for a key within a node can utilize binary search.
+Internal nodes are used to direct searches to the correct external node.
+They contain only keys, called pivot keys in this document.
+CalicoDB uses the suffix truncation described in [2] to reduce pivot key lengths.

 #### Rebalancing
 At present, the `Tree` class is responsible for making sure the tree it represents is balanced before returning from either `put()` or `erase()`.